aschulm/battor/README.md

     $ battor -b

 To end buffering and download the trace, run the following on the command line.
+Often you will want to redirect the output to a file.
 The BattOr will have a solid *RED* LED until the download is completed.
-Note that currently downloading buffered power measurements takes approximately 1/4 of the time
+Note that currently downloading buffered power measurements takes approximately 1/4 of time that the samples were buffered.

     $ battor -d